Rounding up some obliquely star-related trivia…

 • • •

-1. One of nine siblings, Maria Mitchell was born in Nantucket in 1818, to a Quaker family dedicated to educating all of their children, including the girls.
-And so by 12, Maria was helping her father, a semi-professional astronomer, calculate the timing of eclipses and monitor the skies using a small observatory he had built.
+1. One of nine siblings, Maria Mitchell was born in Nantucket in 1818, to a Quaker family dedicated to educating all their children.
+By the age of twelve Maria was helping her father, a semi-professional astronomer, calculate the timing of eclipses and monitor the skies using a small observatory he’d built.
 At 17, she opened a school for girls, but it closed a year later when she took a job at the local library.
 There, she was said to—and this sounds like a bad screenplay—stay late at the library to read the books.

-She left behind some journals, which are great and I really identify with.
-For one thing, she reveals herself to be a total pedant, just like me: “Lunch was at noon, but it was noon neither mean nor apparent [a reference to mean/apparent solar time] but a Sorosis noon.”
-She revels in elegantly cutting remarks:
+Mitchell kept journals, and I identify strongly with so much of them.
+She reveals herself to be a pedant, like me: “Lunch was at noon, but it was noon neither mean nor apparent [a reference to mean/apparent solar time] but a Sorosis noon.”
+She insults people with elegant and cutting remarks:

 “Both lectures were anecdotal, if Quincy’s was more witty it was also more inelegant.
 It would have made a pleasant drawing room lecture but had not the dignity desirable in a Lyceum discourse, where it is presumable something will be taught.”

 She tends towards misanthropy: “My habit of grumbling has become so chronic, that I feel disposed, as I put your note down, to fret…” and doesn’t oversell herself: “The best that can be said of my life so far is that it has been industrious, and the best that can be said of me is that I have not pretended to what I was not.”
 Also this which I really like: “We especially need imagination in science.
 It is not all mathematics, nor all logic, but is somewhat beauty and poetry.”
 Maybe they should have remembered that when they named her comet C/1847 T1.